Understanding Bloating: Causes, Diagnosis and Treatment

 Celiac disease or gluten intolerance

-• Pancreatic insufficiency leading to impaired digestion due to inadequate production of digestive enzymes by the pancreas
+- Pancreatic insufficiency leads to impaired digestion due to inadequate production of digestive enzymes by the pancreas.

-• Perforation of the GI tract resulting in leakage of gas, normal bacteria, and other contents into the abdominal cavity
+- Perforation of the GI tract results in leakage of gas, normal bacteria, and other contents into the abdominal cavity.

 A complete blood count checks the levels of different cells in your blood to rule out infection or check for blood loss.

 This looks for urinary infections and other urinary tract disorders.
-They will probably also verify the pregnancy if you are a woman.
+If you are a woman, they will probably also verify your pregnancy.

 A stool test looks for abnormalities in your stool that could indicate an infection or a problem with your digestive system.